 For instance, a divorced or separated person could modify their child custody agreement to boost their household size for the coming tax year.

 Cancer patients without insurance can get Medicaid free because their illness might qualify them under the medically needy program.
 Ineligible individuals can spend their income by subtracting their treatment expenses.

 This option works well for people who paid 100% out-of-pocket for surgery, hospitalizations, chemotherapy, radiation, and other services (see below for funding options).

 Cancer patients without insurance can get treatment via free pregnancy Medicaid if they expect a baby.
 Pregnant women have two enormous advantages that boost their approval odds considerably.

 Uninsured cancer patients who do not qualify for Medicaid can get private health insurance to cover treatment after diagnosis.
 The Affordable Care Act requires plans to cover pre-existing health conditions without waiting.

 While not free, the federal government provides income-based subsidies to lower premiums and minimize unreimbursed costs.
 However, you might not be able to start coverage immediately.

-The private health insurance begins on January 1 of each year unless you have a qualifying life event, which enables you to start your plan covering pre-existing medical conditions right away.
+The private health insurance begins on January 1 of each year unless you have a qualifying life event, enabling you to start your plan covering pre-existing medical conditions immediately.